astronomer/airflow-guides/guides/kubepod-operator.md

 CMD ["haskell_example"]
 ```

 After making the Docker image available it can be run from the KPO via the `image` argument.
-The example DAG below showcases a variety of arguments of the `KubernetesPodOperator`, including how to pass the environment variable `NAME_TO_GREET` which is used from within the Haskell code.
+The example DAG below showcases a variety of arguments of the `KubernetesPodOperator`, including how to pass `NAME_TO_GREET` to the Haskell code.

 ```python
 from airflow import DAG